taneron/GlobaLeaks/documentation/security/ApplicationSecurity.rst

 Safe file opening
 +++++++++++++++++
 For scenarios where the whistleblower's trustworthiness has been validated or in projects with a low-risk threat model, the application offers an integrated file viewer.
 This viewer, leveraging modern browser sandboxing capabilities, allows the safe opening of a limited set of file types considered more secure than accessing files directly through the operating system.
-This feature is disabled by default.
-Administrators should enable it only after thorough evaluation and ensure that recipients' browsers are kept up-to-date.

 The supported file formats are: